Frequently Asked Questions

 Let's assume I become a lender and fund a vault.
 What happens to my capital?

-Your capital will be transferred to a borrower of the loan vault.
+Your capital will be transferred to the borrower of the loan vault.
 The borrower will set up and redistribute your capital according to their business model and the loan agreement with the vault or, respectively, with Florence Finance.
 Upon maturity of the loan, Florence Finance may redeem loan vault tokens, however, there is no guarantee of redemption as long as funds can still be utilized within the vault mandate.
 This basically means: if you wish to exit your position, you are primarily dependent on the secondary market – alternatively you can choose to wait for vault expiry or maturity.

 Security Matters